lwmqn/shepherd/README.md

 * Communication based on MQTT protocol
 * Based on [Mosca](https://github.com/mcollina/mosca/wiki), an MQTT broker on node.js
+* LWM2M-like interfaces for Client/Server interaction
 * Hierarchical data model in Smart-Object-style (IPSO)
-* Easy to query resources on a Client Device
+* Easy to query resources on a Client Device with the URI-style path
-* LWM2M-like interfaces for Client/Server interaction
-* Embedded persistence ([NeDB](https://github.com/louischatriot/nedb)) and auto-reload at boot-up for Client Devices
+* Embedded persistence ([NeDB](https://github.com/louischatriot/nedb)) and auto-reloading at boot-up for Client Devices
-* Simple machine network managment

 <a name="Installation"></a>
 ## 3. Installation